stacks-archive/designs/docs/contribute/README.md

 # Contributing to Blockstack Designs

-Looking to contribute something to Blockstack? **Here's how you can help.**
+Looking to contribute something to Blockstack Designs? **Here's how you can help.**

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone in the community.